sturtus/monsteradayfg/README.md

 TBD: resolution.

 ### Images and portraits
 NPC images should be uploaded to input/images.
-These should be monster imagery from the Monster A Day reddit thread, cropped to only include the monster image.
+These should not be the monster imagery from the Monster A Day reddit thread, as we do not have permission from any of the artists.
+Originals only, cropped to only include the monster image.